jrrpanix/cexchange/README.md

    # refer to this thread on them not being for production
    # https://github.com/boostorg/beast/issues/1702

-   # the example code defaults to them but its recommeded to use
+   # the example code defaults to them but its not recommeded for prod

-   # other ssl certificates
-   # for example on linux ssl certificates can be found here:
+   # on linux ssl certificates can be found here:
    #  /usr/lib/ssl/certs/
    # python3 will load this one on websockets
    #  /usr/lib/ssl/certs/653b494a.0